Web3-Pi/setup-guide/docs/info.md

 Although using WiFi is possible, we strongly recommend using a wired connection.
 Over time, WiFi may lead to issues with connection stability and bandwidth performance.

 !!! note "Note"
-    If you are using WiFi, do not disconnect the Ethernet cable.
+    If you are using WiFi, do not connect the Ethernet cable.

 ## Default passwords